cscart/docs/en/user_guide/look_and_feel/languages/translate.rst

 Translate CS-Cart
 =================

 Most of CS-Cart texts are stored in the so-called language variables.
-Although you can view and edit all those variables under **Administration → Languages → Translations** tab of the **Languages** page , we recommend a different way:
+Although you can view and edit all those variables under the **Translations** tab of the **Administration → LangTexts & languages → Edit texts** page, we recommend a different way:

-1. Open the Administration panel and go to **Administration → Languages → Translations**.
+1. Open the Administration panel and go to **Administration → Texts & languages → Edit texts**.

 2. Click the **gear** button in the right upper corner of the page and choose **On-site live editing** from the drop-down menu.